Cloître des Cordeliers, 2 bis rue de la porte Brunet, 33 330 Saint-Emilion

 The last present religious were expelled during the French Revolution and the convent was sold as national property in 1791.
 At that time, it was indicated as being in poor condition.
 In 2005, he was listed as a historic monument.

 The entrance of this former monastery, leads to the cloister which imposing ruins are remarkable: columns, capitals, bases and pedestals are monoliths.
 At the back, imagine the monastery garden with vegetables and herbs replaced today by inviting chairs and tables to enjoy a sparkling cup accompanied by macaroons.

 The single-nave church, gives access to the cellars dugged in the limestone rock at 17 meters depth.
 Tours of these quarries are proposed to discover the development of the famous "Crémant de Bordeaux".
 The tradition was perpetuated since the late 19th century when Mr. Meynot, hit by the poor sales of his wines, had the idea of transforming the wine of Saint-Emilion into champagne and went to study the process of making sparkling wine in the Champagne Area.

 Today heaven of peace and relaxation, a historical guided tour of the site and cellars is offered.
-The estate also has a bubble bar, offering wines from the cup or bottle, along with savory treats or sweets.
+The estate also has a restaurant with a wine bar, offering wines from the cup or bottle, along with savory treats or sweets.
 Picnic food baskets and cold drinks are also available for sale.

 Free access to the cloister garden and church.
-Annual closure in January and February except on French holidays.
+Annual closure from November to March.

-Access to the basement only with tours from late March to late October.
+Access to the basement only with tours from April to late October.
 Information and tickets here.